• Skip to primary navigation

 Optional

-• Cornichons These are those adorable baby pickles, You could also chop a bit of regular pickle if you prefer.
+• Cornichons These are those adorable baby pickles, You could also chop some regular dill pickles if you prefer.

 Thinly sliced onions soak in lemon juice in a white dish.